-There must be a genuine dispute before the matter can be heard.
-It is important that you collect evidence that proves there is a dispute and that the other party is aware of your claim.
+Anyone can file a claim, however, there must be a genuine dispute before the matter can be heard.
+It is important that you collect evidence that proves there is a dispute and that the other party is aware of the issue.

-A party can seek a declaration that they are not liable for a claim based on contract or quasi contract.
+A party to a claim can seek a declaration that they are not liable for a claim based on contract or quasi contract.
 This is valuable if you are facing a demand from a debt collecting agency.
-However, there is the risk that if your application is denied the Tribunal may order you to pay the debt.
+However, there is the risk that if your application is denied, the Tribunal will order you to pay the debt.

 Types of Claims

 How we can assist you in the process

 Canterbury Legal can provide you with an assessment of your claim and advise you whether pursuing it in the disputes tribunal is a sensible option.
 We can also assist you in setting out your claim and ensure you are fully prepared for a hearing.
 In doing so we would consider the:

 This should be carried out by you after consideration of the above.
 Claims can be filed:

 Filing Fees are payable to the Tribunal at the time of filing and the fee amount depends on the claim amount in dispute, as below:

 Where an applicant and/or respondent is insured for the property that is damaged the insurer must be notified of the proceedings.
 The insurer will become a party to the proceedings but may waive its right to appear.
 The insurer may bring a claim where it has paid out to its client or abandon its rights in which case the claim will focus on the insureds unpaid losses which may include an excess payable and loss of no claims bonus.

 You are allowed to bring a support person but they may not address the Referee unless invited.
 They cannot be a lawyer or someone who undertakes advocacy work.
 Former or retired lawyers are excluded.